The Lantern

 Atmosphere as Architecture

-AI-generated story backgrounds, image generation profiles, and visual atmosphere.
+AI-generated story backgrounds, on-demand images, and character avatars that update with the wardrobe.
 Resolves what each character looks like, what they’re wearing, and paints the scene behind your conversation.

 Learn more →Calliope